sourcegraph/handbook/content/departments/support/process/removing-repositores-from-cloud.md

 # Removing repositores from cloud

-This document is a guide on how to completely remove repositories from Sourcegraph cloud.
+This document is a guide on how to completely remove repositories from Sourcegraph Cloud.

 ## Prerequisites